-Appointment Requirements : be eligible for appointment to the grade of apational Therapy Assistant; a candidate must: (a) have completed an apprenticeship or a course of study in an appropriate trade, or be able to furnish evidence that he has had at least 5 years' experience in an area of work acceptable to the Permanent Secretary, e.g. (i) Carpentry General techniques, with knowledge of cabinet-making; (ii) General Skills or activities which may be applied as treatment media, with knowledge of handicrafts; (iii) Metal Work General techniques, with knowledge of electrical welding and use of bench latches; (iv) Rattan-work With knowledge of light and heavy rattan-work, including furniture making; (b) preferably have teaching experience in the appropriate field; and
+Appointment To be eligible for appointment to the grade of Requirements: Occupational Therapy Assistant; a candidate must:

+- have completed an apprenticeship or a course of (a) study in an appropriate trade, or be able to furnish evidence that he has had at least 5 years' experience in an area of work acceptable to the Permanent Secretary, e.g. - (i) Carpentry General techniques, with knowledge of cabinet-making; - (ii) General Skills or activities which may be applied as treatment with knowledge media. handicrafts; - (iii) Metal Work

+General techniques, with knowledge of electrical welding and use of bench latches;

-(c) be able to speak fluent Cantonese and write Chinese.
+- (iv) Rattan-work knowledge With of light and heavy rattan-work, including furniture making; - (b) preferably have teaching experience in the appropriate field; and - (c) be able to speak fluent Cantonese and write Chinese.